 The present solution builds on the previous AKA key derivation solutions, such as solution #1 and #2, sections 6.1 and 6.2 respectively.
 It is presented as a delta, i.e. the description of the present solution contains only elements in addition to those solutions.
-The solution proposes user plane protection utilizing the AKA key derivation solutions documented in those sections.
+The solution proposes IPsec ESP for user plane protection utilizing the AKA key derivation solutions documented in those sections.

 6.6.2 Solution description

 In order to protect the user plane data between the UE and the HSE it is required to implement IPsec ESP according to RFC 4303 [36] as profiled by TS 33.210 [37], with confidentiality, integrity and replay protection.
-The e2m key pairs shared between the UE and the HSE used to negotiate and maintain the e2m IPsec Security Association (SA) are derived as described in solutions #1 and #2 of the document.
+The e2m key pairs shared between the UE and the HSE are derived as described in solutions #1 and #2 of the document.
+The keys are used for encryption and integrity protection by the e2m IPsec ESP Security Association (SA).
+There are two options for lifecycle management of the SA, such as parameter negotiations and rekeying.
+One option is to preconfigure necessary parameters and handle SA lifecycle via CIoT specific methods.
+Another option is to use IKEv2[refr x].
+See discussions on these two options below.

 NOTE: The choice of crypto suites is not restricted further from the ones in TS 33.210, but due to computational efficiency, the use of AEAD algorithms combining authentication and encryption is preferred.